-We expect depreciation to be \$1 million in fiscal 2013.
+Depreciation was \$0.9 million in fiscal 2013.
 Depreciation will increase to \$1.9 million and \$3.0 million in fiscals 2014 and 2015 respectively, due to higher capital expenditures in both fiscal years.
 We project depreciation to remain at \$3 million in fiscal 2016.

 Our capital spending relates primarily to computer systems and applications.
-Capital additions increased \$1.4 million (66%) in fiscal 2013 due primarily to implementing a case management system, continuing development on our compliance risk models, upgrading office productivity software, increasing networked storage capacity and speed, and office renovations.
-Significant projects planned for fiscal 2014 will increase capital spending to \$7.6 million, and include office renovations, additional IT infrastructure upgrades, risk model implementation, and website redesign.
+Capital additions increased \$2.0 million (92%) in fiscal 2013 due primarily to implementing a case management system, continuing development on our compliance risk models, upgrading office productivity software, and increasing networked storage capacity and speed.
+Significant projects planned for fiscal 2014 will increase capital spending to \$7.6 million, and include office renovations, additional IT infrastructure upgrades, risk model implementation, and public website redesign.
 We project capital additions to decline to \$2.8 million in fiscal 2015 and then to \$2.0 million in fiscal 2016.